ggldnl/Hexapod-Operator/README.md

 # Hexapod Operator

-My robot consists of two parts: a Controller and an Operator.
+My hexapod robot consists of two parts: a Controller and an Operator.
 The Controller is responsible for generating commands, which are then sent to the Operator for execution.
 I used a Raspberry Pi as Controller  and a Servo2040 board as Operator, for handling low-level control of the hexapod's servos.
 This repository contains the firmware for the Servo2040 board.

 For a complete overview of the project refer to the [main Hexapod repository](https://github.com/ggldnl/Hexapod.git).
 Take also a look to the [repository containing the Controller's code](https://github.com/ggldnl/Hexapod-Controller.git).